EV Charging Resources

 - Running power to EV chargers in surface mounted conduit (often acceptable in parking garages) or through landscape areas, as opposed to asphalt and concrete, can keep the cost lower.

-As a minimum requirement, having any amount of EV charging that is available to the public will entail at least one van-accessible EV parking space.
-This is an important consideration for property owners since accessible parking spaces have larger dimensions than regular parking spaces, as well as access aisles and accessible paths of travel.
-More importantly, providing this needed space may result in a reduction in the total number of parking spaces in the lot.
+As a minimum requirement, any amount of EV charging that is available to the public will require at least one van-accessible EV parking space.
+This is an important consideration for property owners because accessible parking spaces have larger dimensions than regular parking spaces, as well as access aisles and accessible paths of travel.
+More importantly, providing this needed space may result in a reduction in the total number of parking spaces in the lot or garage

 Local Government Permits Required for EV Charging